-Action # Title Description Total Funds Contributing 2.3 Parent Involvement Opportunities District data indicates a need for increased parent involvement and an increased number of opportunities for students to demonstrate visual and performing art skills, such as: before and after school interventions, student engagement/ attendance/ positive behavior activities, academic awards assemblies, specialized parent meetings, and extracurricular opportunities. \$10,000.00 No 2.4 Preventative Healthcare Measures- LVN/RSN Title 1 Carry Over Our Low Income, Foster Youth, and English Learner students have the least opportunities to engage in preventative health care experiences in and outside of the regular school day, based on the number of absences due to preventable illnesses and parent reports of children without medical insurance coverage.
+Action # Title Description Total Funds Contributing 2.3 Parent Involvement Opportunities District data indicates a need for increased parent involvement and an increased number of opportunities for students to demonstrate visual and performing art skills, such as: before and after school interventions, student engagement/ attendance/ positive behavior activities, academic awards assemblies, specialized parent meetings, and extracurricular opportunities. \$10,000.00 No 2.4 Preventative Healthcare Measures- LVN/RSN- - Title 1 Carry Over Our Low Income, Foster Youth, and English Learner students have the least opportunities to engage in preventative health care experiences in and outside of the regular school day, based on the number of absences due to preventable illnesses and parent reports of children without medical insurance coverage.
 To improve the physical and mental well-being of our Low Income, Foster Youth, and English Learner students and decrease preventable illnesses, it is essential that access to health and educational supports are provided through professional medical services.
 Because of this need, the District will provide preventative healthcare measures through a site LVN to assist in disseminating health information, communicating with parents in regards to preventative health/emotional issues and immunizations in order to improve attendance and loss of instructional time for the identified students, in addition to our district registered school nurse who is also accounted for in this action.
-As a result, the district expects to decrease the number of chronically absent students and increase attendance rates for low-income, Foster Youth, and English Learner students, as the program is designed to meet the needs most associated with these students.
-However, because we expect that all students with high levels of absences, due to preventable illness, will benefit, this action is provided on an LEA-wide basis. • Title 1 Carry Over \$20,000.00 \$109,337.50 Yes
+The school nurse will also promote healthy lifestyles, advocate for the identified students and provide health education.
+As key members of healthcare teams, they provide our communities with the knowledge needed for healthy living As a result, the district expects to decrease the number of chronically absent students and increase attendance rates for low- income, Foster Youth, and English Learner students, as the program is designed to meet the needs most associated with these students.
+However, because we expect that all students with high levels of absences, due to preventable illness, will benefit, this action is provided on an LEA-wide basis. \$109,337.50 Yes